gyorilab/mira/docker/README.md

 ```

 This exposes a REST API at `http://localhost:8771`.
 Note that the `-d` flag
 runs the container in the background.
+If you want to expose Neo4j's bold, also
+add `-p 7687:7687`.

 ## MIRA Metaregistry